Affection (linguistics)

 The two main types of affection are a-affection and i-affection.
 There is also u-affection, which is more usually referred to as u-infection.
 I-affection is an example of i-mutation and may be compared to the Germanic umlaut, and a-affection is similar to Germanic a-mutation.
 More rarely, the term "affection", like "umlaut", may be applied to other languages and is then a synonym for i-mutation generally.

+The vowel triggering the change was often later lost; for example, the plural of Welsh bardd "bard, poet" is beirdd, from *bardī with i-affection.
+(Compare the similar umlaut process in English man/men.)
+In other cases, the grammatical suffix that causes i-affection remains, such as in cleifion, plural of claf "patient (n.)".
+(See Middle Welsh for more examples.)